saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 }
 ```

-Last but not the least, let's output the ssh command so we can easily access our instance.
+Let's output the ssh command so we can easily access our instance.

 ```bash
 $ touch outputs.tf